-- -A algorithm This option specifies the algorithm to use for the TSIG key.
+This option specifies the algorithm to use for the TSIG key.
 Available choices are: hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512.
+The default is hmac-sha256.

+-b keysize

-The default is hmac-sha256. - -b keysize This option specifies the size of the authentication key in bits.
-The size must be between 1 and 512 bits; the default is the hash size. - -c keyfile This option is used with the -a option to specify an alternate location for rndc.key. - -h This option prints a short summary of the options and arguments to rndc-confgen. - -k keyname This option specifies the key name of the rndc authentication key.
+This option specifies the size of the authentication key in bits.
+The size must be between 1 and 512 bits; the default is the hash size.

+-c keyfile

+This option is used with the -a option to specify an alternate location for rndc.key.

+This option prints a short summary of the options and arguments to rndc-confgen.

+-k keyname

+This option specifies the key name of the rndc authentication key.
 This must be a valid domain name.
+The default is rndc-key.

+'''

+-p port

+'''

+This option specifies the command channel port where named listens for connections from rndc.
+The default is 953.

+This option prevets printing the written path in automatic configuration mode.

+-s address

+This option specifies the IP address where named listens for command-channel connections from rndc.
+The default is the loopback address 127.0.0.1.

+-t chrootdir

-The default is rndc-key. - -p port This option specifies the command channel port where named listens for connections from rndc.
-The default is 953. - -s address This option specifies the IP address where named listens for command-channel connections from rndc.
-The default is the loopback address 127.0.0.1. - -t chrootdir This option is used with the -a option to specify a directory where named runs chrooted.
-An additional copy of the rndc.key is written relative to this directory, so that it is found by the chrooted named. - -u user This option is used with the -a option to set the owner of the generated rndc.key file.
+This option is used with the -a option to specify a directory where named runs chrooted.
+An additional copy of the rndc.key is written relative to this directory, so that it is found by the chrooted named.

+-u user

+This option is used with the -a option to set the owner of the generated rndc.key file.
 If -t is also specified, only the file in the chroot area has its owner changed.

-12.34.4 Examples
+12.29.4 Examples